ZirixCZ/Spellcaster/README.md

 # Spellit
 An online spelling application that merges the act of learning English with play.
 It is best to be used with a bunch of friends or at school.
-However don't worry if you've got no one to play with as Spellit also features online lobbies.
+However, don't worry if you've got no one to play with as Spellit also features online lobbies.

 Spellit makes it easier for you to learn English by having fun.
-The project is being developed within a <a href="https://www.delta-skola.cz/talentovy-program-delta-topgun">school program at DELTA - Střední škola informatiky a ekonomie, s.r.o.</a>
+The project is being developed within a
+<a href="https://www.delta-skola.cz/talentovy-program-delta-topgun">school program at DELTA - Střední škola informatiky a ekonomie, s.r.o.</a>

 ## User stories